 As you may have already noticed, you are free to provide any name you want to the Java Class you assign to your managed bean in “Managed Beans” task flow’s tab.
 For this scenario, we recommend to use the same name of the Java Class.

 By following this two advises you will be able to more easily find what you are looking for without losing time and effort to understand the mappings made by each developer.
 This is very important for developers during development and maintenance phases.
 Based on these assumptions take a look at the following example:

 |Managed Bean Name:||MyTaskFlow|

 Task flow’s input parameters should be prefixed with “in”:

 Task flow’s return parameters should be prefixed with “rtn”:

 ADF let us create different types of templates to abstract common functionalities used in our projects, for example Page Templates and Task Flow Templates.
 These templates should be created using the following pattern:

 Example: myTaskFlowTemplate, myPageTemplate

-Pages names should have a self-explanatory name in order to be easily identified and recognized with its purpose.
+Pages names should have a self-explanatory name to be easily identified and recognized for its purpose.
 The default pattern we followed was: